tidyjava/tidyjava-contents/three-modes-of-tdd.md

     - java
     - TDD
 ---
+Among the discomfort of being sick over the weekend, I also had the *pleasure* to do some reading - Kent Beck's [TDD by Example](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530) in this case[^1].
+This inspired me to write something about TDD - a topic that polarizes people a lot.
+Reading different opinions about TDD, I found that most TDD opponents don't know what it really means and haven't even partially mastered it.
+Here's my first attempt to stop this trend a little bit.

 One thing that's nice about TDD is that it lets you to make progress, even if you don't have the final solution in your mind right away.
 Depending on your knowledge of the problem, possible solutions and their implementations, you can chose one of three modes to move forward.
 We'll take a closer look at this, using an oversimplified example of calculating square's area.

 ### Obvious Implementation